Pavo Barišić

 Pavo Barišić (born 9 September 1959) is a Croatian philosopher and politician who served as the Minister of Science and Education in the Cabinet of Andrej Plenković from 19 October 2016 until 9 June 2017.
 He publishes in the field of philosophy of law, politics and democracy, history of philosophy, and bioethics.
 He is a member of Croatian Democratic Union.
+On 16 February 2025, Barišić was elected president of the Paneuropean Union.

 Biography

 Pavo Barišić graduated from the University of Zagreb, its Faculty of Law in 1982, and its Faculty of Humanities and Social Sciences in 1983.
 He gained a PhD degree from the University of Augsburg in 1989 with the dissertation Welt und Ethos [World and Ethos].

 Since 1986, he has been a research fellow at the Institute of Philosophy in Zagreb, and its director between 1991 and 2001.
 He was a full professor at the University of Split, where he was head of the Department of Philosophy from 2005 to 2013.
 From 2019 he is a full professor at the University of Zagreb and from 10 December 2019 to 16 March 2021 was a dean of Faculty of Croatian Studies.

 He was an editor-in-chief of the leading Croatian and international philosophical journals Filozofska istraživanja and Synthesis Philosophica.
 From 2007 to 2009, he was a president of the Croatian Philosophical Society.

 From 2014 until 2016 he was a president of the Croatian Humboldt Club, and from 2021 the vice president.
 For 13 years, from 2003 to 2016, he was the president of the Croatian Paneuropean Union, and since 2015 he has been the Secretary General of the International Pan-European Union.

 In 2002–2003, he was a visiting professor at the Kwansei Gakuin University in Nishinomiya, Japan, where, together with Hideki Mine and Masakatsu Fujita, he prepared a thematic issue on Philosophy in Japan.

 In 2015, Barišić received the award for scientific excellence from the Institute of Philosophy.
 In 2018, he received the Recognition of the Humboldt Foundation for research and international collaboration, and a special Recognition from the Rector of the university for his contribution and promotion of the University of Split.
 In 2022, he was awarded for scientific works with high international visibility at the University of Zagreb, Faculty of Croatian Studies.

 As deputy minister at the Ministry of Science, Education and Sports from 2004 to 2006, he was the Head of the Operational Staff for the Implementation of the Bologna Reform and the First President of the Steering Board of the Agency for Science and Higher Education.
 On 19 October 2016 he was appointed as the Minister of Science and Education in the Cabinet of Andrej Plenković.